When Black Hair Violates The Dress Code

 "What does a headdress have to do with learning and success?" asks Carter Andrews.

 She finds it strange that hair would even be part of a dress code.
 It's not a choice, but an aspect of one's body.
-Which raises a question: Is having a zero-tolerance policy on hair — where students can be suspended without warning — less about a dress code and more about a racial code?
+Which raises a question: Is a zero-tolerance policy on hair — where students can be suspended without warning — less about a dress code and more about a racial code?

 In her research, Carter Andrews has found that this type of policing has a detrimental effect on black girls in schools and how their peers view them, further enforcing negative stereotypes.

 Black girls are often seen as being loud or aggressive, and are overly disciplined because of that stigma.
-Carter Andrews finds that leads to low self-esteem and under performance in school for these students.
+Andrews finds that leads to low self-esteem and under-performance in school for these students.

 Jamilia Blake, who looks at the "adultification" of black girls in schools, believes stereotypes of black adults are put on black children in schools, and black girls in particular.